bartvanhoey/FunctionalCSharp/README.md

 It’s a specific way of chaining operations together.
 In essence, you’re writing execution steps and linking them together with the “Bind function”.
 (In Haskell, it’s named >>=.)
 You can write the calls to the bind operator yourself, or you can use syntax sugar which makes the compiler insert those function calls for you.

-## Monads vs Functors
+## Monads

-Monads are types for which a Bind function is defined.
-In addition to the Bind function, monads must also have a Return function that lifts a normal value T into a monadic value C<T>
+Monads are types for which a **Bind function** is defined.
+In addition to the Bind function, monads must also have a **Return function** that lifts a normal value T into a monadic value C<T>

 A Monad is a type C<T> for which the following functions are defined:
 * Return: T -> C<T>